-In Van Gogh’s time, many of the mental health diagnoses we know today were not clinically recognized.
-Today, mental health professionals not only possess a better understanding of their patient's illnesses, but they sometimes use art in communicating with their patients.
+In Van Gogh's time, many of the mental health challenges we know today were not clinically recognized.
+Today, mental health professionals not only possess a better understanding of their patient's illnesses, but they sometimes use art and art therapy to communicate with their patients and aid their recovery.

-An example is Terry Rustin, a psychotherapist who uses art to connect with his patients2.
-He listens as they describe how they feel, puts himself in their shoes, and creates a painting (or visual psychodrama as he calls it), of what they feel.
+An example is Terry Rustin, a psychotherapist who uses visual art to connect with his patients2.
+He listens as they describe their feelings, puts himself in their shoes, and creates a painting (or visual psychodrama as he calls it) of what they feel.

-For him, this process helps to better understand the stress his patients feel.
+For him, this process helps to understand better the stress his patients feel.
 For his patients, the effect is significant.
 Seeing their feelings painted out assures them that their doctor is listening and can almost feel what they feel.
-This encourages them to open up to Rustin, which eventually leads to better results from psychotherapy.
+This encourages them to open up to Rustin, eventually leading to better psychotherapy results.

 Rustin's results are not a coincidence.
 What he practices is a branch of therapy known as art therapy.
 So far, his methods have helped him to progress with his mental health patients.

 He gives an example of one of those patients in his published research paper, "Using artwork to understand the experience of mental illness."
 Rustin had diagnosed Larry with bipolar disorder, amongst other things.
 During a session, Larry began to describe his feelings towards his father- anger, despair, and loss.
 Rustin made a painting as he spoke to represent Larry's feelings.
 When he showed it to the patient, Larry said: "I want to burn that painting."

 This was perhaps the first time he had seen anything which visually represented his feelings so well.
 This visual validation helped Larry's progress through therapy.

 Rustin's method of practicing art therapy is not all there is to the field.
 Therapists use different methods in employing art therapy during their sessions.
 Here's an explanation of what art therapy is.